 Sometimes I’ll get the urge to cook something or I’ll see a recipe that I’d like to try, and I enjoy being in the kitchen, chopping, sautéing, zesting lemons, sprinkling salt, tasting, tweaking, adding a splash of wine.
 But cooking for a family of picky kids at the end of a long, hectic day is not nearly as gratifying as cooking used to be in my grad school days, when I had hours to make something elaborate and my friends had hours to enjoy it while they showered me with effusive praise and kept refilling my wineglass.

 Of course, sometimes I do have to cook — when my husband is sick or out of town or just tired of cooking.

-On those days, I have several go-to meals, all of which my kids will eat without complaint (unless they’re in a mood).
+On those days, I have three go-to meals, all of which my kids will eat without complaint (unless they’re in a mood) and two of which have actual protein (my kids and I would happily go days on carbs alone).
 They’re not gourmet, and they’re not particularly healthy, but they’re better than just ordering pizza (which is my fourth go-to meal in a pinch).
-Here are a couple your family may also enjoy.

 Slow-Cooker Chicken Chili

 There are about 80 million recipes for this.
 This is the one I use because it requires literally six ingredients, including spices, and it requires absolutely no chopping or mincing or dicing.
 I’m not overpromising here — this probably is not the “world’s best chicken chili.”
 But it is exactly what it says it is: chicken chili that you make in the slow cooker.

 - 2 cans of cannellini beans

 - 1 jar of your favorite salsa (I like Frontera Roasted Tomato)